andrew-peng-144/Junior-Design-0326/README.md

 Now we need the WAMPserver to host the code from the Github repo.
 - Create a new directory under `wamp64/www` titled `cgaprojectshowcase`.
 - Path should look like `wamp64/www/cgaprojectshowcase`
 - Copy the code from the repository and paste it into that new directory.
+So, the path for `index.php`  on your filesystem should be `wamp64/www/cgaprojectshowcase/index.php`.
 - Alternatively, you could have cloned the repository directly into `cgaprojectshowcase`.
 This could be more convenient when editing the code, as it skips the copy and pasting every time you want to push a change to the repo.

 The WAMPserver now hosts the code for the website.
 However, the MariaDB database has not been set-up yet, so if we tried to access the site, it would throw errors because there are no tables in the database yet.
 Let’s first run the site to see if it works on the WAMPserver, then we’ll set up the database.